Breaking the Silence: Trauma and Shame on the Mission Field

 The Exchange at the Cross Model: Where Trauma Becomes Testimony

-When missionaries receive this kind of care, they gain tools to share their hearts authentically and redemptively, inviting supporters into their journey rather than leaving them confused or distant.
+When missionaries receive this kind of care, they gain tools to share their hearts authentically and redemptively.

 Frequently Asked Questions